HectorPulido/joystick-to-send-commands/README.md

 ## How to run in background and on startup
 1. TODO: Add instructions for startup
-2. Run this for background execution `nohup source venv/bin/activate && python main.py &`
+2. Run this for background execution `source venv/bin/activate && nohup python main.py &`

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.